rsalunga29/security-notes/Defensive Security/Network Traffic Analysis/Tools/CLI Kung-Fu - Processing Logs.md

+Having the power to manipulate the data at the command line is a crucial skill for analysts.
+Below is a cheatsheet to help you write kung-fu level CLI queries.

 | Category                | Command Purpose and Usage                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       | Category  | Command Purpose and Usage                                                                                                                                                                                                                                                                                                                       |
 | ----------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |